 - SPE Short Course presenter (1998/99) on Completions.

-- Have been on the Advisory Panel for Schlumberger’s Oilfield Review publication for over 10 years, reviewing articles
+- Was on the Advisory Panel for Schlumberger’s Oilfield Review publication for 15 years, reviewing articles

 for scientific content, completeness and objectivity.